DuongVu39/Code_Challenge/README.md

 Predict the pollution value after 6 hours.
 <br>
 </h4>

+`forecasting_dataset.csv` is a file that contains pollution data for a  city.
+The task is to create a model that, when fed with columns co_gt,  nhmc, c6h6, s2, nox, s3, no2, s4, s5, t, rh, ah, and level, predicts the value of y six hours later.

 For a closer look at the process, please review the [Jupyter Notebook](src/task2/Task2.ipynb)